 There are chances due to corrupted system file system takes more time to shut down your computer.
-Run System File Checker (SFC) following steps below to repair the broken system files and that is probably the working solution to fix the windows 10 shutdown problem.
+Run System File Checker (SFC) following the steps below to repair the broken system files and that is probably the working solution to fix the windows 10 shutdown problem.

-- On start menu search for cmd, form search results right click on command prompt select run as administrator,
+- On the start menu search for cmd, form search results right click on command prompt select run as administrator,

 - Now on the command prompt window type sfc /scannow and press the enter key,